Skip to content

 Organizations can overcome these roadblocks by prioritizing personalization to meet an increasingly varied array of employee needs, boosting engagement through always-on education and accessibility, and integrating advanced technology and analytics with high-touch, human support.
 Leveraging predictive AI and concierge navigation support, employers are able to connect employees to the right guidance and benefits programs where and when they need it most.

 Employees value comprehensive, personalized, easy-to-navigate benefits programs built upon the smart application of technology, tools and people.
-Nearly nine in 10 (86%) say a one-stop website for all their health, wealth and wellbeing benefits is important and it’s equally important to have mobile access to that information.
+Nearly nine in 10 (87%) say a one-stop website for all their health, wealth and wellbeing benefits is important and it’s equally important to have mobile access to that information.
 Yet not everyone is getting what they need.
-Only 42% say they have a personalized website for their benefits, and 40% report having a personalized mobile app.
+Just half of employees say they have a personalized website for their benefits, and 46% report having a personalized mobile app.

-Mindset study data reveals that employees find the following benefits programs particularly valuable:
+Mindset study data reveals that employees find the following wellbeing programs among the most valuable:

 Employers that adopt this holistic approach to benefits see tangible results.
 Fully supported employees — those with comprehensive, customized and accessible benefits and resources — feel better about themselves and their employer.
 They are happier, more productive and less likely to leave.